 The following course information is for students applying for entry in September 2023.
-If you're looking to start a similar course in September 2022 or January 2023 at Year 1 (Level 4) entry, refer to BA (Hons) Liberal Arts (Art History).
+If you're looking to start a similar course in January 2023 at Year 1 (Level 4) entry, refer to BA (Hons) Liberal Arts (Art History).

 Art has a profound impact on how we understand our world.
 It clarifies events and can compel complex emotions.
 This course offers a critical exploration of this exciting and influential field.